 In Como Creek, Nevada, West rescues a young woman who is being annoyed by a group of cavalry officers.
-She introduces herself as the daughter of the Superintendent of the San Francisco Mint and recalls how, five years ago, West and Gordon thwarted an attack on the Mint by Emmet Stark and his gang.
+She introduces herself as the daughter of the Superintendent of the San Francisco Mint and recalls how, five years ago, West and Gordon thwarted an attack on the Mint by Emmet Stark (Milton Selzer) and his gang.
 West and the young woman board the stage, but she get off again on a pretext and West quickly finds himself being abducted.
 After waking up from gas-induced unconsciousness, he finds himself in strange clothes and in an apparently abandoned town called Paradox, where very strange things begin to happen.
 Meanwhile, in Virginia City, Colonel Richmond informs Gordon that Stark has just escaped from prison, out to fulfill the vow of vengeance which he made five years ago—and West is missing...

 Tropes present in this episode: